Living in Indonesia, A Site for Expatriates

 Listed below are a few recommended questions you may wish to ask when interviewing:

-• Living Arrangements.
+- Living Arrangements.
 Find out if he or she is looking for a live- in position and would be occupying a room in the household quarters, or living outside the home and commuting.
-This may have an effect on the hours worked, and on flexibility with regard to hours worked, so discuss this carefully.
+This may have an effect on the hours worked, and on flexibility with regard to hours worked and travel costs, so discuss this carefully.

 Some additional information and common practices regarding staff include the following:

-• Pre-employment health checks.
-Many expatriates arrange for a pre-employment medical exam at their own expense.
+- Pre-employment health checks.
+Some expatriates arrange for a pre-employment medical exam at their own expense.
 It is recommended that any staff handling food or working with young children be tested for hepatitis, tuberculosis and typhoid before beginning employment.
 For drivers in particular include a test of eyesight.
-The health check should be carried out by a reputable medical clinic that gives the results of the tests direct to you, not to the potential employee.
+The health check should be carried out by a reputable medical clinic that gives the results of the tests both to you and the potential employee.

-• Keeping Records.
+- Keeping Records.
 It is very important to keep track of salary and bonus payments, medical payments, loans, or any other type of financial transaction between employer and employee.
 Put everything in writing in a record book, and make sure that each time a transaction occurs, your employee counts his or her money, understands everything, and then signs the book next to each individual transaction.
-You may also want to keep any medical receipts, and a copy of your employee's KTP, or identity card, in this book.
+You may also want to keep any medical receipts, and a copy of your employee's KTP, or identity card, and a telephone number where you could reach his / her family in a case of emergency in a book.
 This book should then be kept in a safe place.

-• Courses and Skills.
-Special courses are available at the Jakarta International Community Center and International SOS that are designed to improve various skills required by household staff.
-These include courses such as English, cooking, food handler's skills, swimming pool care, first aid and CPR, child minder's first aid, and household cleaning.
+- Courses and Skills.
+Special courses are available at International SOS that are designed to improve various skills required by household staff.
+These include courses in swimming pool safety, first aid and CPR, child minder's first aid, and household cleaning.
 After the course, each student receives a certificate of participation which is beneficial in future job searches.

-• Leaving the Country.
+- Leaving the Country.
 Most employers provide their household staff with letters of recommendation and help with job placement before departure from Indonesia.
-This is in addition to the severance pay as described above.
+This is in addition to the severance pay to which they are entitled.

 If you decide to terminate an employee, it is recommended not to give notice beforehand for security reasons.
 It is best to simply terminate the employee in a very calm manner, and ask that he or she prepare to depart the premises immediately.
 Once again, for security reasons, you should supervise this preparation in the company of another person.
 Avoid accusations, emotions and angry words.
 If your employee has worked for one year or more, he or she should be provided with severance pay equal to one month's salary per year of service even if they are being terminated.
 This should be stipulated in your initial agreement.
 Make sure that he or she signs a statement in your record book affirming receipt of this payment.
 If your servant is resigning, you are not responsible for severance pay.
 However, you should still supervise the departure.